Engin-Boot/capture-behavior-of-a-visit-counter-srivatsav1998/needs-director.md

   When there is a specialist visiting the hospital

-  Then the parking capacity is computed based on the staff present and a slot is booked for the specialist
+  Then we compute the parking capacity based on the staff present and book a slot for the specialist